openedx/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

 View Pinned Posts
 *****************************************

-Pinned posts appear at the top of the list of posts when you view all discussions.
+Pinned posts appear at the top of the list of posts in the discussion navigation pane when you view all discussions.
 Pinned posts can contain important information about the course or any part of the course, such as a particular video or problem.
-The pinned post may originate from anyone in the course, including students and the discussion moderation team, but only members of the moderation team can pin posts.
+The pinned post can originate from anyone in the course, including other learners or members of the discussion moderation team, but only members of the moderation team can pin a post.

 .. image:: ../../../shared/students/Images/Disc_Pinned.png
  :width: 300
- :alt: Short list of posts with the "pinned" identifier circled
+ :alt: Short list of posts with the "pinned" identifier circled.

 .. _View from Participant: